RigoBlock/rigoblock-website/_project/01_what.md

 animation: true
 ---

-Rigoblock exists to reinvent the asset management industry making it accessible to everyone (everyone's access) enabling full transparency (real time tracking) and empowering rigorous meritocracy (proof of performance)
+Rigoblock exists to reinvent the asset management industry making it accessible to everyone enabling full transparency and empowering rigorous meritocracy.

 We aim to create a new generation of traders and a new level of asset management system.
-Simple, transparent, meritocratic, democratic.
+Simple, transparent, meritocratic and democratic.